evanmgray/evanmgray.github.io/public/why_mba/index.md

 - This “academic self-concept" is correlated with motivation and academic performance.

 Put directly, there's a chance that I might find myself overwhelmed by the caliber of my classmates and lose motivation to grow my career. **Personally, my approaches to both the application process, and career progression in general, mitigate this risk.**
-- **I was very selective in my MBA applications.** Haas was the "best" school I got into, but I didn't apply very widely or chase MBA prestige.
-By the numbers, I'll be an above average student and my background in software and consulting is likely to help me fit into the culture well.
+- **I was very selective in my MBA applications.** I didn't apply very widely or chase MBA prestige.
+By the numbers, regardless of where I go, I'll be an above average student and my background in software and consulting is likely to help me fit into the culture well.
 - **I've already made many jumps to bigger "ponds"**.
 I've a very risk averse person and, like many, have dealt with imposter syndrome throughout my career.
 In changing jobs, I've favored incremental jumps to slightly larger "ponds" rather than reaching for the most prestige.
 With each jump I've had to manage anxieties that I'll be inferior, and keep an intense focus on being humble and learn from those around me.
 But with each jump I've found a way to succeed.
-Going to Haas, and the bay area, represents a larger but still incremental jump that I believe I can handle, if not thrive by.
+Going to business school represents a larger but still incremental jump that I believe I can handle, if not thrive by.

 The bigger "pond" also comes with a major upside.